-The key figure on the 1919 GCICS was its chairman, Barlas of the LGB, a veteran of every civil servant home rule committee since 1893 and a diligent worker in the corridors of political power.
-Edward Saunderson, second son of Colonel Saunderson the first leader of the Ulster Unionist party, was his access to the cabinet through his close relationship with Walter Long.
-Long had been instrumental in getting Saunderson a permanent post at the LGB (hence his contact with Barlas) and then promotion to the coveted and influential post of private secretary to French in April 1918.
-The LGB under Sir Henry Robinson seems to have been a fertile source for civil servants of impeccable 'die-hard' unionist opinion.
-Sam Watt of the LGB was parachuted into position as private secretary to Ian Macpherson in early 1919, over the heads of two better-qualified Catholic candidates.
-Saunderson remained Long's creature and as a Unionist 'die-hard' he exercised a malign influence on Lord French.
-91 Whilst Barlas was diligently manipulating his political contacts on behalf of his fellow Irish civil servants he was not above feathering his own nest at the same time.
-In November 1919 the LGB, via John Taylor in the under-secretary's office, submitted a proposal for reorganisation to the Treasury.
-In the reorganisation Barlas was to be elevated to a new post of secretary to the Board at £1,000 per annum.
-If granted this would allow Barlas to retire on a pension higher than the salary he was then receiving.
-The reorganisation was in fact rejected by the Treasury, sceptical that the candidates for promotion were of first class calibre though 'it was suggested they should get Class 1 salaries'.
-92
+On 9 April 1918 Lloyd George announced that Ireland was to have both conscription and a new measure of self-government.
+Walter Long was persuaded to act as chairman of the drafting committee on the new Home Rule Bill.
+158 The key figure on the GCICS was its chairman, Barlas of the LGB, a veteran of every civil servant Home Rule committee since 1893 and a diligent worker in the corridors of political power.
+Edward Saunderson, second son of Colonel Saunderson, the first leader of the Ulster Unionist Party, gave Barlas access to the cabinet through his close relationship with Walter Long.
+Long had been instrumental in getting Saunderson a permanent post at the LGB and then promotion to the coveted and influential post of private secretary to the new Lord Lieutenant French in April 1918.
+The LGB seems to have been a fertile source for civil servants of impeccable 'die-hard' unionist opinion.
+From there Sam Watt was parachuted into position as private secretary to the new Chief Secretary Ian Macpherson in early 1919, over the heads of two better-qualified Catholic candidates.
+Saunderson remained Long's creature and as a unionist 'die-hard' he exercised a malign influence on Lord French.
+159